joelkuiper/yesparql/README.md

 (sparql/result->csv result)
 (sparql/result->xml result) ; NOT RDF, but the SPARQL RDF Result format

-;; Only models can converted to RDF serializations, a result->model function is provided ;; CONSTRUCT queries will return a model natively, so no conversion is required.
+;; Only models can converted to RDF serializations,
+;; You can use rdf->model to convert a ResultSet

+;; CONSTRUCT queries will return a model natively, so no conversion is required.

 ;; ASK returns a boolean, as expected

 (def model (sparql/result->model result))